-We are pleased to present the 2013 edition of Managing for Results in America's Great City Schools to the membership and the public.
-Both the report and the webbased system, developed by TransAct Communications, Inc., are components of the Performance Management and Benchmarking Project, an initiative created by the Council of the Great City Schools to define, gather, and report data on key performance indicators (KPIs) in various non-academic operations of school district management.
+We are pleased to present the 2014 edition of Managing for Results in America's Great City Schools to the membership and the public.
+The report accompanies the web-based system, developed by TransAct Communications, Inc. Both the report and the web-based system are components of the Performance Management and Benchmarking Project, an initiative created by the Council of the Great City Schools to define, gather, and report data on key performance indicators (KPIs) in various non-academic operations of school district management.
 The operational areas include finance (accounts payable, cash management, compensation, financial management, grants management, procurement, and risk management); business services (food services, maintenance and facilities, safety and security, and transportation); human resources; and information technology.